 Nora Post, in "The 17th-Century Oboe Reed"

 Unfortunately I've not heard that particularly impressive and disarmingly soft low register: I've seen no one playing with a Diderot reed.
-But the more robust tone quality, if sometimes less focused than playing with other kinds of bridge I do have heard from my viola set up with a Stradivari model of bridge.
+But the more robust tone quality, if sometimes less focused than playing with other kinds of bridge, I do have heard from my viola set up with a Stradivari model of bridge.
 Though I would say a much wider sound rather than less focused.
 Why do I speak now in this reeds page about my viola?
-Because the Stradivari models of bridge and the Diderot reed have something in common: the waves reach the instrument by the short way, conserving most of their strength or intensity.
+Because the Stradivari models of bridge and the Diderot reed have something in common: the waves reach the instrument by the most direct, the shortest way, conserving so most of their strength or intensity.
 Remember the five surfaces that waves must get refracted into in the two-staples setting before they reach the oboe?
 With the Diderot reed it is only two or maybe three: cane – to one layer of thread – to wood, with a possible – to metal – somewhere in between for a certain sort of staple.

 I say maybe three because, despite what Nora Post points out from the Diderot Enciclopédie about this kind of reed having a brass staple over the thread, she once said in a letter to an acoustician named Arthur H. Benade (letter which I unfortunately no longer have, if somebody should have it, please mail it to me) that brass staple, or a staple made of another metal, or no staple at all made no difference.
 From that letter I understood that that staple was only to help the bottom of the reed hold a round shape in order to fit the bore of the instrument, so it is not clear to me where she did place that staple when she made such reeds.

 This is a rough sketch of a baroque reed I once got from Matthew Peaceman, an American oboe player who unfortunately already passed away at a too young age.
 He was the one who let me know about Nora Post's research about old oboe reeds.Some may argue that this is an American modern oboe reed, because of the windows of the scrape.
 Well, I disagree.
 It is far too wide to be a modern reed if we take its proportions for real.
 And we would be missing the cork cilinder around the staple beneath the reed.
 Instead, due to its proportions it looks very much to me as one of the reeds Nora Post talks about in her 17th-century oboe reeds article.
+I'd rather say that the shape of the scrape of the modern american reed may come from this old reed.